ldvm/LDVMi/doc/appgen/FrontendDevstackGuide.md

 This way we *connected* the component to the *store*.
 The *dispatch* function is automatically injected to the component as a *prop* which means that we can start *dispatching* actions to modify the *state*.
 The *state* (in our case just a single integer) is also injected to the component through the *props* but we have to specifically define how that should happen using the `mapStateToProps` function.

 The process makes up a circle.
 The user clicks the button in the component and an *action* is *dispatched* to the *reducer*.
 The *reducer* updates the *state* and the *store* notifies the component of a change.
 The component re-renders with the updated value.
 As the *state* can be changed only using *actions*, the system behavior is predictable and very explicit.
-Redux offers a development mode in which it is very easy to monitor the *actions* flowing through the system and how they change the *state* (Figure \[fig:graph-visualizer\]).
+Redux offers a development mode in which it is very easy to monitor the *actions* flowing through the system and how they change the *state*.

 The *reducers* can be composed and combined.
 Let us now add another reducer that will simply count the number of clicks.